Othernet-Project/pybtl/docs/source/describing_bitloads.rst

     ... )

 This example defines two fields, 'id', and 'count'.
 The 'id' field is a hex field and it's 128 bits long.
-The other field is 4 bits long and it's data type is an integer.
+The other field is 4 bits long and its data type is an integer.

 The following data types are supported: